Rhoda Erdmann: Experimental cell research

+Forced retirement

-When the Nazis came to power in 1933, she was banned from laboratory work having been denounced by the eugenicist Henry Zeiss and the orthopedic surgeon Hermann Gocht as being Jewish.
-When this turned out to be untrue, she was accused of helping her Jewish students to secure positions and to emigrate.
-Her institute was closed and she was forced to retire.
+When the Nazis came to power in 1933, she was banned from laboratory work after having been denounced by the eugenicist Henry Zeiss and the orthopedic surgeon Hermann Gocht, as being Jewish.
+When this turned out to be untrue, she was accused of helping her Jewish students to secure positions and emigrate.
+Her institute was then closed and she was forced to retire.
 She was jailed in the spring of 1933 for two weeks by the Gestapo, but was released due to international pressure.
 However, in 1934 the German Government opened another institute for experimental cytology under her direction.
 She was active until her death, having recently completed a manuscript.

-Erdmann died in Berlin on 24 August 1935 at the age of 64 of a heart attack.

 In 1992, the German section of the European Tissue Culture Association created a research fund in Dr. Erdmann's name.
 In 2016, the Rhoda Erdmann House opened on the Life Sciences North Campus of Humbold University of Berlin.
 Due to its curved shape and green metal facade, the Rhoda Erdmann House on Philippstraβe is known as the "Green Amoeba."